 Phaseout of Class II Ozone-Depleting Substances

-HCFCs are used in a wide variety of applications, including refrigeration, air conditioning, foam blowing, solvents, aerosols, and fire suppression.
-Although there are currently 34 HCFCs that are subject to the phaseout, only a few are commonly used.
-Historically, the most widely used include HCFC-22 (usually as a refrigerant), HCFC-141b (as a solvent and foam-blowing agent), and HCFC-142b (as a foam-blowing agent and component in refrigerant blends).
+HCFCs were used in a wide variety of applications, including refrigeration, air conditioning, foam blowing, solvents, aerosols, and fire suppression.
+Although 34 HCFCs are subject to the phaseout, only a few were commonly used.
+Historically, the most widely used included HCFC-22 (usually as a refrigerant), HCFC-141b (as a solvent and foam-blowing agent), and HCFC-142b (as a foam-blowing agent and component in refrigerant blends).
+While most HCFCs have been phased out, there are some uses that continue, such as for servicing refrigeration and air-conditioning equipment and in fire suppression.
 Learn more about common HCFCs and their uses.

 The U.S. schedule for meeting the Montreal Protocol phaseout requirements is summarized in the following table.